great-expectations/great_expectations/docs/docusaurus/docs/cloud/checkpoints/manage_checkpoints.md

     checkpoint_name = <checkpoint_name>
     ```

 4. Run the following code to define the Checkpoint configuration including the Data Source and Data Asset names.
-Note that the Data Source and Data Asset names must refer to records that been previously created (see [Managing Data Assets](/docs/cloud/data_assets/manage_data_assets) for more information):
+Note that the Data Source and Data Asset names must refer to records that have been previously created (see [Managing Data Assets](/docs/cloud/data_assets/manage_data_assets) for more information):

     ```python title="Jupyter Notebook"
     checkpoint_config = {